Azure/iotedgedev/README.md

 1. Editable Mode

-    Run the following command from the root of the IoT Edge Dev Tool Solution to see changes to iotedgedev commands as you change code.
+    Run the following command from the root of the IoT Edge Dev CLI Solution to see changes to iotedgedev commands as you change code.

     ```
     pip install -e .